Traces in monoidal derivators, and homotopy colimits: Conventions and preliminaries

-By a 2-functor we mean a pseudofunctor between 2-categories.
-By a pseudonatural transformation we understand a lax natural transformation between 2-functors whose 2-cell components are invertible.
+By a 2-functor we mean a \emph{strict} 2-functor between 2-categories.
 Modifications are morphisms of lax natural transformations between 2-functors (see~\cite[p.~82]{Kelly-Street}).
-For fixed 2-categories $\mathcal{C}$ and $\mathcal{D}$, the pseudofunctors from $\mathcal{C}$ to $\mathcal{D}$ together with pseudonatural transformations and modifications form a 2-category $\mathbf{PsF}(\mathcal{C},\mathcal{D})$.
+For fixed 2-categories $\mathcal{C}$ and $\mathcal{D}$, the 2-functors from $\mathcal{C}$ to $\mathcal{D}$ together with lax natural transformations and modifications form a 2-category $\Fun(\mathcal{C},\mathcal{D})$.